-In 1961, at the age of 20, Shemi immigrated to Israel and joined Kibbutz Carmia of which he was a member for twenty years.
+In 1961 Shemi settled in Israel and joined Kibbutz Carmia of which he was a member for twenty years.
 There he worked in agriculture and also as a sculptor working with wood and clay.
-Several of his large-scale fiberglass and polyester projects are situated in public buildings.
-He was a student of German-Israeli sculptor Rudi Lehmann, a pioneer of the artistic movement known as “Canaanism.”
+Several large-scale projects made of fiberglass and polyester, are situated in various public buildings all over the world.

-Though sculpture dominated his early years as an artist, in the mid ’70s Shemi developed the idea of the “soft painting” medium.
-Beginning with a color drawing done to scale, Shemi layers onto the drawing irregularly shaped pieces of variously textured and colored fabrics.
-Using a threadless 9,000-needle sewing machine, the fabrics are meshed to one another and to the background, resulting in vibrant compositions infused with exuberant color and explosive movement.
+Though sculpture dominated his early years as an artist, Shemi developed the idea of the “soft painting” medium in 1977 while living on the Kibbutz Carmia.
+Beginning with a color drawing done to scale, Shemi layers irregularly shaped pieces of variously textured and colored fabrics.
+Using a thread less 9000-needle sewing machine, the fabrics are meshed to one another and to the background, resulting in vibrant compositions infused with exuberant color and explosive movement.

-He creates his Lacquer Paintings by applying vibrant colors to wood or metal panel that has been gilded with gold or silver leaf, and sometimes both.
+These special pieces are created using vibrant colors and are painted on a wood or metal panel that has been gilded with gold and /or silver leaf.
 After the paint has thoroughly dried, many layers of lacquer are applied to the surface giving it a glowing effect.
-Between each layer of lacquer the piece is hand-polished to give the surface its very shiny look.
+Between each layer of lacquer the piece is hand polished to give the surface its very shiny look.

-During the past eighteen years Shemi has held more than seventy one-man shows in the U.S., Japan, Germany, Spain, Belgium and Israel.
-His works can be seen in many public and private collections around the world.
+Calman Shemi’s “lacquer” and “window” paintings are reminiscent of ancient techniques used to create art in Japan and China centuries ago.
+During the last eighteen years Shemi has held more than seventy one-man shows in the USA, Japan, Germany, Spain, Belgium and Israel.
+Today Shemi’s works can be seen in many public and private collections around the world.